 Rapid relief from post-infidelity stress disorder in 1-5 sessions

-Seattle Betrayal Trauma Therapy: Partner Infidelity and Affairs
+Online Betrayal Trauma Therapy in Bellevue: For Partner Infidelity and Affairs

-Expert Therapy for Partner Betrayal and Infidelity on the Eastside
+Expert Online Therapy for Partner Betrayal and Infidelity on the Eastside

-Maybe you’ve tried therapy already with someone in Kirkland or Redmond.
-It helped you understand the “why.”
-But the triggers haven’t changed.
-Your body still reacts like the betrayal just happened five minutes ago, or is about to happen.
+Maybe you’ve tried therapy with someone in Kirkland or Redmond who helped you understand the “why.”
+But understanding hasn’t changed your experience.
+You still react like the betrayal just happened, or like it’s about to happen again.

 Learn more about my approach to treating partner betrayal trauma here.